 Marisa writes from the heart.
 She has met with and dealt with numerous challenges to her mental and physical health from the biopsychosocial realms.
 She enjoys the practical discipline of Iyengar yoga and Advaita Vedanta since the late 1990's.
 Saying her work destroys minds is like saying heavy metal music is responsible for people taking their own life.
 Reading is a life long skill only for the brave arousing passions, ideas and wonders within the imagination of the reader.
 To correctly interpret the meaning of a piece of writing one needs critical thinking skills.
 You cannot blame the author for your own state of mind.
-Basic psychology 101, you can't blame someone else for the way you feel.
+You can't blame someone else for the way you feel.
 Your feelings are yours.
 What you do about those feelings is your responsibility and the consequences that come with it.

 So remember, don't shoot the messenger, the messenger is often the message that everyone needs to hear.